Americanas executive promises to turn herself in; CEO is released

 Investigated for involvement in accounting frauds worth R$25.3 billion at Americanas, the retailer’s former director Anna Christina Ramos Saicali is expected to report to Portuguese authorities today at Lisbon Airport and return to Brazil.
 As soon as she lands in the country, she will also have to hand over her passport to the Federal Police.

 Yesterday, the company’s former president Miguel Gutierrez, also investigated in the case, was released and is at his home in Madrid, Spain.
-O Estadão found that he handed over his passport to the Brazilian and Spanish authorities.
+State found that he handed over his passport to the Brazilian and Spanish authorities.

 In Anna’s case, the decision to replace preventive detention with a precautionary measure was made by Judge Márcio Muniz da Silva Carvalho, of the 10th Federal Criminal Court in Rio, after the former director’s defense said that she would return to Brazil.
 “Anna Saicali must simply present herself to the Portuguese authorities at Lisbon airport, without being detained, handcuffed, or subjected to any type of embarrassment or humiliation,” wrote the judge in his ruling.

-According to Operation Disclosure investigators, Gutierrez and Anna were directly involved in fraud at Americanas.
-The investigation indicates that both had sold more than R$230 million in Americanas shares when they suspected that the company’s billion-dollar accounting frauds would become public.
+According to investigators from Operation Disclosure, Gutierrez and Anna were directly involved in the frauds at Americanas.
+The investigation indicates that both sold more than R$230 million in Americanas shares when they suspected that the company’s billion-dollar accounting frauds would become public.

 Release